The Snell Family

 I, Bernice Belfry was born on May 20th, 1928.
 I was the second child of Jacob and Eleanor.
 In 1941, Jacob gave up homesteading and moved to Big River, to work in the lumber camps and mills.
 This style of life seemed to suit him better.
 In 1967, Jacob and Eleanor went to Regina until Jacob's death on January 5, 1979.
 Eleanor died on November 17, 1975.

 Robert and I met after the war and were married in December of 1946, in Prince Albert.
 We moved to Dore Lake in the winter of 1947, where Bob was previously operating his father's fishing outfit and doing some logging.

-In July, 1947, in Prince Albert our first son, Robert, was born.
-In July, 1950, in Big River our second son, Kenneth, was born.
-The boys attended Dore Lake Elementry School and received their high school at Carpenter High in Meadow Lake.
+In July 1947, in Prince Albert our first son, Robert, was born.
+In July 1950, in Big River our second son, Kenneth was born.
+The boys attended Dore Lake Elementary School and received their high school at Carpenter High in Meadow Lake.
 In 1976, Bob married Simone Casavant of Prince Albert.
 They have one son, Shawn.
 The family resides in Prince Albert.
 Ken married Karen Brauer of Middle Lake, Saskatchewan in 1974.
 They have one daughter, Charma, and one son Paul, and reside in Saskatoon.

 There are a few episodes that happened in our lives, that will not be forgotten.

 Over the years we have had many good times.
 The New Year's Eve get-togethers were always fun.
 Everyone would pack up and head across the Lake to Harold Eldridge's, to see the Old Year out and the New Year in.
 Harold, Delea and their family of four, would be ready and waiting for us.
 Delea had food prepared for an army.
 We did justice to it though, I assure you.
 We would dine and dance until the wee hours of the morning; then pack up, wish everyone a Happy New Year and depart for home.